10 Insights from Retail Design Expo 2017

 5. Retailers need to look elsewhere for inspiration.

 Think laterally.
 Are there lessons to be learned from immersive theatre that can be applied to the retail environment?
 And what can games and gaming culture teach us about interactivity and engagement with customers?
+Could you integrate the experiential retail trends we identified into your stores?

 6. Authenticity makes emotional connections to brands.